2024 Guide to Starting an Online Business

 When starting an online business, it’s so important to choose a combination that works.
 This is your digital address, but it also forms a huge part of your brand identity.
 That URL is likely to be your first impression on the web – it’s how people discover, remember, and interact with your online presence.
 Whether formal and prestigious, catchy or quirky, it needs to be memorable and unique.

-Choosing the right one can bring a sense of trust and credibility. “co.uk” or “.uk” domains tend to be more effective for British ventures.
-Having said that, different extensions from “.abc” to “.xyz” can work as eye-catching and budget-friendly options.
+Choosing the right domain name can have a big impact on trust and credibility. “co.uk” or “.uk” domains tend to be more effective for British ventures.
+Having said that, different extensions from “.abc” to “.xyz” can do the trick in an eye-catching and budget-friendly way.

 You might even pair your name with the extension in a clever way.
 For example: by choosing a .guru domain if you’re a yoga instructor, .design for your graphics portfolio, or .ninja for your karate academy.